The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Results and Comparison to High-Redshift Galaxies

 \subsection{Size–Mass Relation}

 The escape fraction $f_\mathrm{esc}^\mathrm{LyC}$ has been suggested to correlate with galaxy compactness \citep{flury_low-redshift_2022-1, kim_small_2023}.
-To investigate this connection, we compare size estimates based on NUV flux from \citet{flury_low-redshift_2022-1} with our stellar mass measurements.
+To investigate this connection, we compare size estimates based on NUV flux from \citet{flury_low-redshift_2022-1} with our stellar mass estimates.
 In Figure~\ref{fig:size_mass}, we place the LzLCS galaxies on the size–mass relation and compare them with local star-forming galaxies from SDSS at $z\sim0.1$ \citep{mosleh_robustness_2013}.
 Across all mass bins, the LzLCS galaxies are significantly more compact, with mean offsets of $-0.52$~dex for $\log (M_\ast[M_\odot]) < 9$, $-0.52$~dex for $9 < \log (M_\ast[M_\odot]) < 10$, and $-0.50$~dex for $\log (M_\ast[M_\odot]) > 10$ relative to the SDSS relation.

-We further compare to recent JWST size measurements at $z\sim5$ (Danhaive et al., in prep.), finding that the LzLCS galaxies remain systematically more compact, with average offsets of $-0.09$, $-0.13$, and $-0.12$~dex across the same mass ranges.
+We further compare to recent JWST size measurements at $z\sim5$ \citep{Danhaive:2025aa}, finding that the LzLCS galaxies remain systematically more compact, with average offsets of $-0.09$, $-0.13$, and $-0.12$~dex across the same mass ranges.
 We do not find a clear correlation between $f_\mathrm{esc}^\mathrm{LyC}$ and galaxy size within the LzLCS sample, likely because it is already biased toward highly compact systems.
-Interestingly, the galaxy in which we infer the most reliable escape fraction ($f_\mathrm{esc}^\mathrm{LyC} \sim 11\%$) lies close to the local size–mass relation, and is therefore not unusually compact.
-By contrast, two of the other strong LyC leakers occupy the most compact end of the sample.